andrlpz/NASA-Space-Apps-Challenge-Meteor-Madness/README.md

 ## 🌌 NASA Space Apps Challenge

-This project was developed for the **NASA Space Apps Challenge 2024**, an international hackathon focused on solving challenges related to space exploration and Earth science.
+This project was developed for the **NASA Space Apps Challenge 2025**, responding to the critical threat posed by newly identified near-Earth asteroid "Impactor-2025" and the need for public understanding and decision-making tools.

-### Challenge: Orrery Web App
+### Challenge: Asteroid Impact Visualization & Simulation

-**Objective**: Create an interactive web application that allows users to explore and visualize near-Earth objects (NEOs) and their potential impact scenarios.
+**Objective**: Develop an interactive visualization and simulation tool using real NASA and USGS data to help users model asteroid impact scenarios, predict consequences, and evaluate potential mitigation strategies for threats like "Impactor-2025."

 ### Our Solution

 Meteor Madness addresses the challenge by providing:

-1. **Educational Value**: Interactive learning about asteroid threats and planetary defense
+1. **Integrated Data Visualization**: Seamlessly combines NASA asteroid datasets with USGS geological information
-2. **Real Data Integration**: Live NASA NEO database connectivity
+2. **Real-time Impact Modeling**: Interactive simulation tool for asteroid impact scenario planning
-3. **Scientific Accuracy**: Physics-based impact modeling and consequence prediction
+3. **Consequence Prediction Engine**: Physics-based modeling of impact effects using real geological data
-4. **Public Engagement**: Gamified experience that makes space science accessible
+4. **Decision Support System**: Enables public and decision makers to evaluate mitigation strategies
-5. **Awareness Building**: Promotes understanding of planetary defense importance
+5. **Risk Communication Platform**: Makes complex asteroid threat data accessible for effective decision making

 ### Awards and Recognition